bransoned/MemorEasy/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+If you do not feel comfortable contributing code to the project, you can also leave feedback in the Issues or Discussion sections.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Top contributors: